Florida State University shines in student experience in 2025 U.S. News Best Colleges rankings

 The university’s mission to improve the overall student experience is producing tangible results.
 FSU reached a university-record freshman retention rate of 96% for the past two years and ranks No. 8 among public universities in the metric, according to U.S. News.
 In addition, FSU set new highs with a 76% four-year graduation rate and an 86% six-year graduation rate.

 “FSU has a world-class undergraduate education.
 It really is unmatched,” said Joe O’Shea, associate provost and dean of Undergraduate Studies.
 “It’s a culture that is special and has been built here over generations.
-Students at Florida State feel like they belong, like they are part of this institution and that they are cared for, that we have their back, and that the faculty will go above and beyond in and out of the classroom to empower them to grow to their full potential.
+Students at Florida State feel like they belong and are a true part of this institution.
+They know they are cared for and that we have their back.
+Our faculty go above and beyond, in and out of the classroom, to empower them to reach their full potential.
 It’s such a magical experience to see students thrive.”

-The U.S. News Best Colleges guidebook also featured a significant climb in the rankings for FSU’s undergraduate business and nursing programs, which are determined solely by peer assessments.
+The U.S. News guidebook also showed a significant climb for FSU’s undergraduate business and nursing programs, both of which are determined by peer assessments.

 “Florida State University faculty and staff are dedicated to student success.
-Students are achieving excellence during their careers at FSU because of our teams that support their hard work as they build pathways to four-year graduation and successful careers.”
+Our students are achieving excellence during their careers at FSU.
+This is because of our teams that support their hard work as they build pathways to four-year graduation and successful careers.”

 – Jim Clark, provost and executive vice president for Academic Affairs